Skip to:

 Postgraduate research degree

-Our Radiography PhD/MPhil research programme offers the chance to undertake research with a wide-reaching impact.
-We will connect your work with industry, to change radiography practice for the better.
+Our Radiography PhD/MPhil research programme offers the chance to undertake innovative research with a wide-reaching impact.
+We will connect your work with public contributors, policymakers, expert researchers and academics and industry, to improve radiography practice for better student experiences, patient care and staff wellbeing.

 School of Health & Medical Sciences Department of Allied Health